Factor pre-training in Bayesian multivariate logistic models: Discussion

 \section{Discussion}

-We presented a method for fast estimation with accurate uncertainty quantification of multivariate logistic regression models with high-dimensional outcomes.
+We presented a method for fast estimation with accurate uncertainty quantification for multivariate logistic regression models with high-dimensional outcomes.
 There are several important directions for future research.
-One interesting avenue is to extend factor pre-estimation to any generalized linear latent variable model and to network data \citep{hoff_02, durante_14}, while formalizing theory on accuracy relative to the true posterior and frequentist coverage of the corresponding posterior approximations.
+An interesting avenue is to extend factor pre-estimation to any generalized linear latent variable model and to latent space models for network data \citep{hoff_02, durante_14}, while formalizing the theory on accuracy relative to the true posterior and frequentist coverage of the corresponding posterior approximations.
+In particular, it is worthwhile to develop a similar coverage correction strategy to bypass the need for expensive Gibbs sampling routines to quantify uncertainty, while allowing fast and accurate Bayesian inference in many important applied settings.

 It is also interesting to increase flexibility by developing extensions to (1) non-linear latent factor models and (2) more complex and structured priors.
 For (1), an estimate of latent factors might be obtained via a suitable adaptation of a non-linear dimensionality reduction technique \citep{gpllvm, diffusion_map} and inference on the non-linear map could proceed adopting some non-parametric prior.
 Regarding (2), it is desirable to consider a hierarchical prior formulation, for instance incorporating phylogenetic information of species, shrinking regression coefficients and factor loadings of similar species towards a common estimate.
 This seems particularly important in our motivating ecological application, where we expect estimates for rare species to benefit from borrowing of information.